gofynd/fdk-client-javascript/documentation/platform/CATALOG.md

-This API helps to get data associated to a particular product.
+Retrieve data associated to a particular product.

 *Returned Response:*